 Limit the number of session within a group

 The number of sessions in a group is limited.
 If all sessions are in a group you will avoid some malicious user to open too many sessions.
 If you do not use session groups, the number of sessions is limitated by IP address, which can be a problem for example if the server is behind a reverse proxy or if many user are using the same NAT.
 That's why we always recommend to set the session group (usually it's the user name or id).

 Close all session of a group

-Session groups allows to implement features like "close all sessions" for one user (even those opened on other browsers).
+Session groups allows the implementation of features like "close all sessions" for one user (even those opened on other browsers).
 Consider the following scenario: a user logs in from home using a "Remember me on this computer" feature, which sets a (almost) no-expiration cookie on his browser and session timeouts of infinity on the server.
 The user goes on vacation, and while logging from a cyber-café, he also sets the "Remember me" option.
 Back home he realises the mistake, and wishes to do a "global logout", i.e., closing all existing sessions associated with his user name.

 For those kind of usage, it is highly recommended to set a group for each of the three kinds of states you use (services, volatile data and persistent data).